hanruijiang/TMA-ADA/README.md

 |   F3 |   5 |   2 | 1309 | 560 | 260 | 225 |   False |
 |   F4 |   5 |   3 | 1307 | 787 | 254 | 283 |    True |

+Specific more parameters to get better performance.

 You can edit the *.csv* file to correct unexcept results.

-Then you can extract de-arrayed cores automatically.
+Then, extract de-arrayed cores automatically.

 ~~~bash
 python extract.py demo/ST221.jpg -q 30